chanavigail/orbital-2022/README.md

 **Aim**

-We hope to give students an avenue to meet new people and make friends by having meals in the DH of student residences and other canteens in NUS together.
+We hope to give students an avenue to meet new people and make friends by having meals in the DH of student residences and other canteens in NUS together and also reduce time wasted waiting for tables.

 **User Stories**